CNBC Awards

 3. Failure to regularly update ROP

 The market is never static, and neither should your reorder points be.
 Customer demand changes, new suppliers come and go, and lead times can fluctuate for a variety of reasons.
-One of the biggest challenges is the failure to disciplineally review and adjust ROPs periodically, for instance, every quarter.
+One of the biggest challenges is the failure to consistently review and adjust ROPs periodically, for instance, every quarter.

 To overcome this, businesses should establish a formal process for regularly reviewing and updating their reorder points.
 This process should involve analyzing recent sales data, evaluating supplier performance, and considering any upcoming market changes or promotions.